 Souq (or souk) is an Arabic word meaning open-air marketplace.

 Many of Jeddah's old coral buildings are badly kept and maintained.
 The exception is Nassef House, restored in 1990 by the Jeddah Historical Area Preservation Department.

-This building once belonged to one of Jeddah's powerful, trading family.
+This building once belonged to one of Jeddah's powerful trading families.
 It is now a museum and cultural center.
 It houses several treasures from Jeddah's past including a 700-year-old flag mast and a 15th-century cannon.
 One unique feature of the building is a wide ramp to allow camel-mounted messengers to go all the way up to the top floor to deliver messages and food supplies.

 Naseef House, which is located in the Al-Balad area, was built in 1872 and completed in 1881 for Omar Nasseef Efendi, who was the governor of Jeddah then.
 This building became famous after King Abdul Aziz Ibn Saud used it as a royal residence, after the siege of Jeddah in 1925.
+(King Abdul Aziz Ibn Saud was the first monarch of Saudi Arabia.)
 Now, it is also the head office of Jeddah's General Directory for Culture and Tourism.